ShahjahanMirza/AI-VoiceAssistant/README.md

 - _Information Storage_ - Can add spoken information to a knowledge document and have conversations based on it
 - _Document Understanding_ - Analyzes uploaded documents to extract key information
 - _Image Captioning_ - Describes images uploaded by the user
+- _Image Capture_ - Click an image to ask the GPT questions about it
 - _Code Generation_ - Creates simple Python code based on voice commands
 - _Fixed Code Files_ - Fixes uploaded python files
 - _Internet Search_ - Searches the web for queries and reads back results